ntwalibas/ccollections/README.md

 # C Collections

-This is a small library of data structures.
+This is a small library of collections and algorithms operating on them.

-It futures the following data structures: dynamic array (aka vector), (doubly linked) list, (double-ended) queue, (hash) map, and (hash) set.
+It features the following collections: dynamic array (aka vector), (doubly linked) list, (double-ended) queue, (hash) map, and (hash) set.
+It has the following algorithms: linear search.

 I shall be adding a red-black tree and a binary heap any time soon.

 They are mostly for personal use right now, but if you stumble upon it, do as you please, per the license.

-Also, the particular design is because these data structures are meant to be used with another library of search and sorting algorithms.
-You should start seeing those in the last week of December 2022.

 The documentation will be coming after I'm satisfied with the tests.